commonhaus/foundation/policies/trademark-policy.md

 ## Covered Trademarks

+> [!TIP]
+> This policy applies to all CF and CF project Marks whether they are registered or not.

-This policy applies to all trademarks and service marks owned by the Commonhaus Foundation (collectively referred to as the “Marks”), including but not limited to:
+This policy covers all trademarks and service marks associated with the Commonhaus Foundation, known as “Marks.”
+This includes:

-- **Word Marks:** "Commonhaus Foundation" and any names of projects under our umbrella.
+- **Word Marks:** Names of the Commonhaus Foundation and any projects under our umbrella, irrespective of their registration status.
-- **Logos:** The official Commonhaus Foundation logo and logos of individual projects.
+- **Logos:** The official Commonhaus Foundation logo and logos of individual projects, whether registered or not.
 - **Trade Dress:** The distinctive visual appearance of our website, product packaging, or promotional materials.

-Some Marks may not be registered, but registration does not equal ownership of trademarks.
+Our commitment to these Marks reflects their importance to our identity and reputation.
+Registration is not a prerequisite for protection under this policy.

-An accurate list of registered trademarks, service marks, pending registrations, and marks in use will be maintained at <https://www.commonhaus.org/trademarks/>.
+A non-exhaustive list of our Marks, including registered trademarks, service marks, pending registrations, and marks in use, is available at <https://www.commonhaus.org/trademarks/>.

 ## Trademark Usage Guidelines

+> [!TIP]
+> Having an open source license means you're free to use and change the software, but it doesn't grant you the right to use our trademarks, such as logos or project names.
+> To use our Marks, you'll need to follow the guidelines set out in this policy.

-The Commonhaus Foundation encourages community use of its Marks to promote our projects, adhering to guidelines that prevent confusion and protect our reputation.
+The Commonhaus Foundation aims to foster community engagement with our trademarks, supporting their use in ways that highlight and extend the reach of our projects.

-The use of Commonhaus Foundation (CF) Marks is governed by the following detailed guidelines.
-These are designed to ensure clarity, prevent misuse, and maintain the integrity of the Marks, striving to balance two key interests:
+Our guidelines are designed to maintain the marks as symbols of quality and trust, balancing open community involvement with the need to protect the Foundation's reputation and the value of our marks.

-1) Ensuring that trademarks remain reliable indicators of the qualities that they have been created to preserve and
-2) Ensuring that community members are able to discuss Commonhaus Foundation and its projects and to accurately describe the relationship between the CF, CF projects, and the products and services offered by others.

 A copyright license, even an open source copyright license, does not include an implied right or license to use a trademark that may be related to the project developing the licensed software or other materials.
 Because open source licenses permit unrestricted modification of the copyrighted software,